My affair with the game of Blackjack.

 My first outing to play blackjack was to a grot Gala Casino outlet in Northampton (now closed) one Saturday night.
 After finally managing to get a seat at one of the two BJ tables that were open, the dealer dealt to a full table and fifteen cards hit the felt in just a few seconds.
 Hmmm . . . think I need more practice with this?
 Rather than trying and failing, I stuck with playing basic and didn't do too bad for a first outing, losing around seven units in around an hour and a quarter.
 Six weeks, and many hours of practice later, I visited again one afternoon.
 I made a pile of novice errors, not betting to my advantage more often than not, and eventually I left behind twenty four units from two and a half hours at the felt.
 It was four months, and again after much practice and memorising of basic and index plays, before I played again.
 When I did the error rate was much reduced and I managed to win back most of what I'd lost on my two previous visits.
 It's certainly a great feeling when you push out a big bet on a positive count, the cards fall in line with the probabilities and you get paid out many times what you've been betting up to that point.

 Around a year after starting out with my blackjack endeavours, I arranged to meet up with some other like-minded people in London.
 Two were Londoners, I travelled the hundred miles to the Capital and two travelled down from Scotland - two were students, one was a trainee accountant with one of the big four although I can't remember what the other guy did for a living.
 I won enough at the felt that weekend to cover the costs of travel to the Smoke and back, pay for my hotel room, dinner for myself and a mate in Soho somewhere on Saturday night and still have some change left over.
 During that weekend, when three of the group were at a table with other players, and the count sky-rocketed whilst they were playing with £25 units, it's the only time I've seen a floor-supervisor break into a sweat; this happened at a five quid min table where £200-£400 was sitting in six out of the seven boxes - clearly not something he was used to.
-There was a query when a player who was dealt a ten card (which busted his hand) denied calling for it, and he got very agitated when the player to his left (whose hand it also busted) suggested it should be burnt as a mis-deal and he should be dealt another card instead.
+There was a query when the first player who was dealt a ten card (which busted his hand) denied calling for it, and the supervisor got very agitated when the next player (whose hand it also busted) initially refused it and suggested it should be burnt as a mis-deal and that he should be dealt another card instead.
 Perhaps the dealer shouldn't have tried to be cute and deal the table at breakneck speed?

 Nowdays, the number of shoe-dealt Blackjack games in the UK can be counted on the fingers of two hands, and these are with the up-market independent houses-of-chance in London's West End.
 For low-stakes players like myself, the opportunities to turn the house-edge back on the house are, to all intents and purposes, history.
 If you want to continue to pursue this particular past-time, or source of supplementary income, then you'll need to be prepared to travel abroad - either to the States or Eastern Europe.
 Personally I can't be bothered for the relatively modest amounts I use to push across the felt.
 For me it's something I've done and I now focus on other things.